sbenjam1n/1bitpatternchains/README.md

 Three API calls give each step a focused job.

 **Step 1 (Extractor):** "Pull every security-relevant claim from this API spec."
 The model reads the spec and outputs a JSON list of claims like "GET /users returns a list of all registered users" and "DELETE /documents/{id} permanently removes the document."
-It is not trying to judge anything yet, just extracting what the spec says.
+It isn't trying to judge anything yet, just extracting what the spec says.

 **Step 2 (Verifier):** "Here are the claims.
 Here are the rules.
 For each claim, is it compliant, a violation, or incomplete?"
 The model receives the claims from step 1 and the permissions model.
 It checks each claim against each rule and classifies it.